FredericoVillani/niobio-cash-woocommerce/README.md

-# Karbo for WooCommerce
+# Niobio Cash for WooCommerce

-Karbo for WooCommerce is a Wordpress plugin that allows merchants to accept KRB at WooCommerce-powered online stores.
+Niobio Cash for WooCommerce is a Wordpress plugin that allows merchants to accept NBR at WooCommerce-powered online stores.

 Contributors: KittyCatTech, gesman